Table of Contents

 Multicollab adds the collaboration capabilities described above directly into the WordPress editor.

 For published content, the Create Version workflow provides version isolation.
-Editors can propose changes to live posts without affecting the published version.
-Teams review and refine updates, then publish the revision when ready.
+Editors propose changes to live posts without affecting the published version.
+The revision goes through the same review and approval process as new content, and only replaces the live post when the team is ready.

 Native WordPress collaboration is designed for teams where multiple people touch content before and after publishing.